 When it comes to installing a sew-in weave, the first and foremost thing is to create a solid and flat foundation.
 And cornrow is not the only option for your foundation.
 There are many other ways to prep your hair for a sew-in.
-While choosing a braiding pattern is important, have you known which one is the right pattern for your hair and style?
-Check out the list of braiding pattern for sew in with leave out below and select one for your next sew-in installation.
+While choosing a braiding pattern is important, have you know which one is the right pattern for your hair and style?
+Check out the list of braiding patterns for sew-in with leave out below and select one for your next sew-in installation.

 Why is it important to choose the right braiding pattern for sew in with leave out?

 How you braid your hair for your sew-in matters.
 You should take some time to choose the best one for your hair.
 So, why is that?

 - It protects your hair: When done correctly, keeping your hair in braids helps protect it from damage caused by the environment.
 Your hair is not exposed to any dangerous heat equipment, products, or environmental stressors when it is braided beneath your sew-in.

 - It affects the style of your hair: The fact that the braid pattern you choose will affect the versatility of your hair is the most obvious reason to spend your time choosing it.
 You won’t need anything particularly complicated if all you want is lovely deep-wave hair with a middle part (using deep wavy weave hair).
 But you should certainly think about more intricate and adaptable braiding designs if you want to be able to create ponytails, buns, or half-up, half-down hairstyles.